TheLoggicalOne/ForgeFlow/docs/product_analysis.md

 Record the Decision-Making Process: Justify why features are selected or rejected.

 ### Product Analysis Workflow

+### Questions to think about
+- What is the product and what does it do and what solutions it provides
+    - take a step back, look at everything from above, what is the prolem that this product address?
+    - why this problem? are you focusing on right problem and solutions?

 # Template for Product Analysis (`docs/product_analysis.md`)